AnarionBe/hands-up/README.md

 /!\ If the code is disgusting, it's normal.
 I will clean it.
 Maybe... /!\

-The purpose of this repo is to try [handtrack.js](https://github.com/victordibia/handtrack.js/) by using to interact with a web application.
+The purpose of this repo is to try [handtrack.js](https://github.com/victordibia/handtrack.js/) by using it to interact with a web application.